potatoeggy/eifueo/docs/index.md

 # Home

-This website is intended to be primarily for personal use, but is available publically online.
+This website is intended to be primarily for personal use, but is available publicly online.

 Testing math rendering: $a^2+b^2=c^2$